 To achieve the purposes of SFA, primarily strengthening social support as well as focusing on postevent learning, there are advantages to operational units routinely gathering After action meetings after different events, especially after serious ones.
-Managers and peer supporters then can do the following on the basis of SFA at such meetings:
+Managers and peer supporters then can do the following based on SFA at such meetings:

-- Convey information - Continuously be able to check employees - Focus on togetherness social support and cohesion - Act on other SFA parts such as: coordinate, cover, calm, competence and confidence as needed - Convey psychoeducation and normalization - Reflect on current efforts by, for example, conducting After Action Reviews.
+- Convey information - Reflect on current efforts by, for example, conducting After Action Reviews. - Convey psychoeducation and normalization - Continuously check employees - Focus on "Connect" social support and cohesion - Act on other SFA parts such as: coordinate, cover, calm, competence, and confidence as needed